esl/MongooseIM/doc/open-extensions/inbox.md

-When a client starts, messaging clients typically build a UI showing a list of recent chats, with metadata attached to them like, whether any chat has new messages and how many, or if it is fully read, or if they are for example muted and until when.
+When a messaging client starts, it typically builds a UI showing a list of recent chats, with metadata attached to them like, whether any chat has new messages and how many, or if it is fully read, or if they are for example muted and until when.

 ## Terminology:

 ### The Inbox
-It is personal to a given user, that represents the current status of the conversations of such user.
+It is personal to a given user and represents the current status of the conversations of that user.
 It's the front-page of the chat feature.

 ### Inbox entry
 It is a specific conversation, that the user can identify by the recipient jid, that is, the user jid in case of a one-to-one chat, or the room jid in case of a group-chat.

-### Box (also referred as "folder")
+### Box (also referred to as "folder")
 A category where entries can be classified.
 The default box is the active box, simply called _inbox_.
 There is a second box, called _archive_, where entries can be thrown into and not displayed by default.
 No more boxes are expected.